 We can explore EI across three interdependent levels in your organisation:

-Conversely, a leader with high self-regard, who values others’ contributions, is likely to build a climate of trust and shape the creation of more empowering workplace practices.
+Conversely, a leader with high self-regard and who values others’ contributions is likely to build a climate of trust and shape the creation of more empowering workplace practices.

 Yet line managers’ personal attributes do play a key role in team performance.
-Managers with low self-regard and low regard for others are more likely to preside over ‘pseudo teams,’ characterised by an emphasis on reporting upwards and by limited peer-to-peer collaboration; managers with high self-regard and high regard for others are more inclined towards interdependence and collaborative decision-making amongst team members.
+Managers with low self-regard and low regard for others are more likely to preside over ‘pseudo teams’ (see the Jobs, Teams & Technology module) characterised by an emphasis on reporting upwards and by limited peer-to-peer collaboration; managers with high self-regard and high regard for others are more inclined towards interdependence and collaborative decision-making amongst team members.
 A manager who is self-aware and aware of others is also better able to build good working relationships, coach individuals and teams to achieve their best performance, and lead their team effectively in any situation that may arise – in other words, creating a positive, empowering culture in which bullying and blame are wholly absent.

 Google’s Project Aristotle found that psychological safety was a key characteristic of top performing teams.
 It defined psychological safety in the following terms: